 A Powerful Example of how Biological and Environmental Factors Interact to produce a behavior

-We have been following a cohort of children since before birth whose mothers were moderately depressed during pregnancy (some took an SSRI [a selective serotonin re-uptake inhibitor] antidepressant during pregnancy while others did not).
-We found that if the mother was depressed when the child was 6 years old, that child’s EFs at age 6 varied depending on the child’s SLC6A4 genotype.
-The EFs of children with at least 1 short allele of the gene stayed fine even if their mom reported many depressive symptoms (i.e., they showed resilience and relative insensitivity to the environmental risk of a sad mom).
+We have been following a cohort of children since before birth whose mothers were moderately depressed during pregnancy.
+At the age of 6 years, the EFs of children with at least 1 short allele of the gene stayed fine even if their mom reported many depressive symptoms (i.e., they showed resilience and relative insensitivity to the environmental risk of a sad mom).
 But the EFs of children with 2 long forms of the SLC6A4 gene were very affected by their mom’s mood.
 If their mom was sadder, these children displayed worse EFs than any other group; but if their mom was happier, these children’s EFs were better than any other group.
-Thus, given a sadder mother, children with > 1 short allele of the SLC6A4 gene showed the best EFs, but given a mom who wasn’t sad, children with 2 long alleles of the gene showed the best EFs.
+Thus, given a sadder mother, children with = 1 short allele of the SLC6A4 gene showed the best EFs, but given a mom who wasn’t sad, children with 2 long alleles of the gene showed the best EFs.

 Sarah Munro, Cecil Chau, Karine Gazarian, Nancy Wang, & Adele Diamond. (manuscript in prep.)
 Dramatically larger Flanker effects (6-fold elevation).
 Poster presented at the Cognitive Neuroscience Society annual meeting, San Francisco, CA.

 On our Flanker Task there are 3 blocks.
 Block 1 is the